FreeTAKTeam/FreeTAKServer-User-Docs/docs/Troubleshooting/SocketIssue.md

 Since FTS version 1.9, when you delete a user that has a certificate, the certificate will be revoked.
 We have now created a script that will fix the issue re-creating the CRL.

 Please follow the steps below.

+!!! note
-Note that if you are trying to use this with 2.x.y the next step is not necessary:
+    If you are trying to use this with 2.x.y the first step is not necessary

 1. Install DigitalPy>=0.3.9.1 (the version where CRL regeneration support was added) with the following command:
     ```shell